Oneo64/The-Mirk-of-Agmundr/Characters/Ljorn.md

 When he travels or prepares for combat, Ljörn puts on a nasal helmet and short byrnie, and he equips himself with his spear and round shield.

 ## Personality
-On the surface, Ljörn is reserved, slightly introverted, and seems fairly and normally casual without closing his emotions off in an ice-cold box.
-He does not speak much and prefers quiet and solitary areas, although he doesn't mind being in public (or crowded places).
-He also has a keen survival instinct, enabling him to quickly and effectively act in stressful or urgent situations to ensure his survival.
+On the surface, Ljörn is an introverted man who just has a peaceful demeanour.
+He has trouble expressing himself and prefers quiet and solitary areas, although he doesn't mind being in public (or crowded places).
+Although many people see him as an unfriendly person, he upholds his politeness by responding properly and bowing his head, especially to his elders or superiors.

-Although strangers describe Ljörn as an unfriendly person due to his reservedness and maturity, he tries to be polite whenever possible, saying necessary things such as sorry or excuse me, and bowing his head, especially to his elders or superiors.
-He is stubborn; he usually sticks to his decisions.
+Outside safe spaces, it is exceedingly hard to make him genuinely smile for more than a few seconds.
+He rarely laughs out loud, as most of his laughs are subdued snorts of air or whispered chuckling.

-Ljörn doesn't have good self-esteem.
+Moreover, Ljörn is stubborn and sticks to his decisions once made, but he doesn't have good self-esteem.
 When he receives a compliment, he tends to downplay it or mumble a thanks.
 He doesn't think he's a good teacher even after someone has learned something valuable from him.

 Ljörn has a love-hate relationship with his sword.
 Even though he carries it around with him and is willing to use it in self-defence, it reminds him of his dead older brother.
 To cope, he lies to himself that it was given to him directly by his father.